 This track is one of the many trails at Paluma National Park.

-This track is named after Thomas Edward Andrews who was born in 1848 in Wicklow, Ireland.
-He made his home at the junction of Big and Little Crystal Creeks and lived there with his wife Ruth and their children.
-After his death on 13th January 1897 he was buried at Mount Ruth, a hill next to Big Crystal Creek.
-After Jacobsen's Track, Bullocky Tom's Track was the most used pack-track up the coastal escarpment.
+This track is named after Thomas Edward Andrews, who was born in 1848 in Wicklow, Ireland.
+He made his home at the junction of Big Crystal Creek and Little Crystal Creek and lived there with his wife, Ruth, and their children.
+After his death on 13th January 1897, he was buried at Mount Ruth, a hill next to Big Crystal Creek.
+After Jacobsen's Track, Bullocky Tom's Track was the most-used pack-track up the coastal escarpment.

-One theory goes that Thomas based the track on an old aboriginal trail they used to travel between the coastal plain and the hinterland.
-Rumour has it than an Aboriginal boy had shown Thomas about the track and had almost certainly been used as "an escape route" for one "tribe" to get away from another.
+One theory suggests that Thomas based the track on an old aboriginal trail they used to travel between the coastal plain and the hinterland.
+Rumour has it that an Aboriginal boy had shown Thomas about the track and had almost certainly been used as "an escape route" for one "tribe" to get away from another.
 There are indications that there was a track that turned off Bullocky Tom's Track that used to head down to Crystal Falls.
-I'm sure the early tin miners would have known about the falls, as they found tin everywhere in the creek all the way up to the mine shafts.
+It is assumed that the early tin miners would have known about the falls, as they found tin everywhere in the creek all the way up to the mine shafts.

 Bullocky Tom planted the mango trees along the track at a location now shown on maps as the 'Mango Tree'.
 Two orange trees mark his grave on Mount Ruth, a small hill about 800m from Mutarnee, and the small creek bordering the Andrews property is now called Bullocky Tom's Creek after this early settler.